pecheylauren02/mp5_posh_portables/README.md

 - The rating select has a user-friendly clickable star styling, which matches the styling of the ratings on the product pages.
 A user can click on a star to set the rating, or change their mind and select another star to revise their choice.
 - If no rating is selected it is set to 0
 - The rating selection is not appropriate for screen readers so to make the page accessible there is a hidden input which is visible to screen readers only where a user can input a numeric value.
-- The form has bespoke styled buttons to either submit the form using the non-purchasing themed yellow button or cancel using the button in secondary grey.
+- The form has bespoke styled buttons to either submit the form using the non-purchasing themed green button or cancel using the button in secondary grey.
 [See Whole Site Features](#whole-site)
 - On submission the review is set to 'unapproved' with an explanatory message that an admin will need to approve it and information about where to find the review in the mean time (profile page).
 It also reassures users that reviews are only rejected for inappropriate content, not for bad reviews, which helps build trust.

 <img src="media/docs/create_review.png">